SteffenEger/dldh/index.md

      - **Literature**
         - Hamilton et al. 2016.
 Diachronic Word Embeddings Reveal Statistical Laws of Semantic Change.
 In: ACL 2016.
         - Eger and Mehler 2016.
 On the Linearity of Semantic Change: Investigating Meaning Variation via Dynamic Graph Models.
 In ACL 2016.
+        - Haim Dubossarsky, Daphna Weinshall, and Eitan Grossman.
+2017.
+Outta control: Laws of semantic change and inherent biases in word representation model
 4. Session 4 (28.11.2019)
      - Data annotation and how to compute agreement scores
      - **Literature**